Introduction

 Pre-Purchase Inspection

 It’s advisable to have a pre-purchase inspection performed by a qualified mechanic.
-More than anything, it’s important to know exactly what sort of vehicle you’re going to put an offer on, ahead of time.
-The cost of this inspection can range from $500-$650.
+More than anything, it’s important to know exactly what sort of vehicle you’re going to put an offer on ahead of time.
+The cost of this inspection can range from $500 to $650.

 2. Import Duty and Taxes